 Statutory Inspection of Anglican and Methodist Schools

 Church of England voluntary aided or voluntary controlled schools (or their equivalent) have their denominational inspection under Section 48 of the Schools’ Inspection Act.
-They are conducted independently of OfSTED by denominational inspectors trained through the Church of England Education Office and on the Diocesan List of Inspectors.
+They are conducted independently of OfSTED by denominational inspectors trained through the Church of England Education Office.
 Denominational inspections are mainly on a five-year cycle but can (and do) take place earlier depending on circumstances.

 All Church of England dioceses use the Church of England Education Office's framework for the Statutory Inspection of Anglican and Methodist Schools (SIAMS) under Section 48 of the Education Act 2005.
 This framework sets out the expectations for the conduct of these inspections.
 From September 2018, the revised SIAMS schedule will be used.